Interface Definitions - C++

 /**

-* optionally limiting the memory usage.
+* and can optionally limit the memory usage.

 *